decred/dcrweb/src/content/en/news/2023-04-18_decred_releases_dcrdex_0.6.md

 chains.

 > “With centralized exchanges experiencing frequent hacks and outages, DCRDEX
-> 0.6 is a timely and crucial development in the world of decentralized finance,
+> 0.6 is a timely and crucial development in the world of decentralized finance.
-> said Brian Stafford, Blockchain Developer at Decred.
-“This latest release
-> demonstrates that users can still exchange their funds without compromising
+> This latest release demonstrates that users can still exchange their funds
-> the key principles of security, privacy, and self-custody.”
+> without compromising the key principles of security, privacy, and
+> self-custody.”
+>
+> — Brian Stafford, Blockchain Developer at Decred

 The development of DCRDEX 0.6 took eight months and involved writing or modifying approximately 90,000 lines of code, with contributions from around ten